v8/v8.dev/src/blog/jspi-newapi.md

 ### The standards process

-As of publication, there is an origin trial for JSPI &mdash; see [here](https://v8.dev/blog/jspi-ot) &mdash; that is active.
+As of publication, there is an active [origin trial for JSPI](https://v8.dev/blog/jspi-ot).
 The new API will be live during the remainder of the origin trial &mdash; available with Chrome M126.

 The previous API will also be available during the origin trial; however, it is planned to be retired shortly after Chrome M132.